-Previously, Dusan was a research staff scientist at SRI International, where he investigated molecular and atomic collisional processes relevant to planetary atmospheres, surface-catalyzed reactions and physical properties of ultrahigh-temperature ceramics.
-At SRI, he also established a research program in thin-film synthesis of novel materials for hypersonics.
-He also spent a year as a postdoctoral scientist at the Ohio State University, focusing on polymer-based magnets and photo-induced magnetic effects.
+Previously, Dusan was a staff research physicist at SRI International, where he conducted research projects in molecular and atomic collisional processes relevant to planetary atmospheres, surface-catalyzed reactions, and synthesis and characterization of ultrahigh-temperature materials for hypersonics.

-Dusan was born and raised in Belgrade, Serbia, where he obtained a B.S. in physics.
-He holds a Ph.D. in physics from the Ohio State University.
+Dusan was born and raised in Belgrade, Serbia, and holds a B.S. in physics from the University of Belgrade.
+He obtained a Ph.D. in physics from the Ohio State University investigating photoinduced magnetism in materials.

 California Institute of Technology